 - Lack of praise: Not admiring a child’s achievements or encouraging them enough can make them feel like they are not good enough.
 Validating children is essential to making them feel safe

 - Withholding physical affection: Physical affection goes a long way in making a child feel secure and cared for.
-When a parent withholds the latter like cuddles, kisses or hugs – the child may show symptoms of avoidant attachment.
+When a parent withholds the latter like cuddles, kisses or hugs – the child may show symptoms of avoidant attachment

 Related Reading: How Being A Father Changed My Life For The Better

-Since they themselves have never experienced the cocoon of comfort that one when in a healthy relationship, they simply do not know how to give it to someone else.
-You may be in love and you may want to call them home.
+Since they themselves have never experienced the cocoon of comfort that one does when in a healthy relationship, they simply do not know how to give it to someone else.
+You may be in love and you may want to call on them at home.
 But when you ring the bell and wait on the porch, it’s like nobody ever opens the door.

 For someone who grew up with these long-standing issues, which later on manifest as avoidant attachment issues, handling a relationship is difficult for them too.
 Now if you are dating someone with this relationship attachment style, read below.
 Here are a few ways in which an avoidant attachment relationship works.